Top 10 Haunted Places in Victoria

 St. Ann's Academy

-Deeply concerned about what would happen to the school they erected, the original sisters of St. Ann’s Academy couldn’t leave and have been spotted in front of the building with troubled expressions.
+Deeply concerned about what would happen to the school they erected, the original sisters of St. Ann’s Academy, on Humboldt Street, couldn’t leave and have been spotted in front of the building with troubled expressions.
 They had seen the building fall into disrepair after they moved out and to this day don’t believe that the honour of housing the Ministry of Education will last.
-It was also rumored that Thomas Hooper, St. Ann’s architect, killed people and had them poured into the foundations to give his buildings “souls.”
+It was also rumored that Thomas Hooper, St. Ann’s architect, may have been a murderer and poured his victims into the foundations to give his buildings “souls.”
 When taking a stroll past the buildings, their eerie presence is undoubtable.
 While you explore the grounds, keep your ears peeled for the sound of ghostly singing, the sounds of children playing throughout the building, or even the bell ringing when there's no one around.

 Local tip: The ghost of famed Canadian artist and writer, Emily Carr has been seen in the tower alongside her pet monkey.